kev-n14/Prime-Pulse_PP5/README.md

 * ### **User stories**

     * **First-Time Visitor Goals**
-        1. As a First Time Visitor,
+        1. As a user, I want to be able to browse through a wide range of fitness equipment products, so I can find the items that meet my fitness goals and preferences.

-        2. As a First Time Visitor,
+        2. As a user, I want to be able to create an account and log in, so I can access personalized features such as saving my wishlist, tracking my orders, and managing my profile information.

-        3. As a First Time Visitor,
+        3. As a user, I want to be able to search for specific fitness equipment products, so I can quickly find what I'm looking for without having to navigate through the entire site.

     * **Returning Visitor Goals**
-        1. As a Returning Visitor,
+        1. As a returning visitor, I want to be able to view my order history, so I can track my past purchases and review the details of each order.

-        2. As a Returning Visitor,
+        2. As a Returning Visitor, As a returning visitor, I want to easily access my previously created account, allowing me to log in quickly and access my saved information and preferences.

-        3. As a Returning Visitor,
+        3. As a Returning Visitor, As a returning visitor, I want to receive personalized recommendations based on my previous purchases and browsing history, helping me discover new fitness equipment that aligns with my interests.
     * **Frequent User Goals**
-        1. As a Frequent User,
+        1. As a frequent visitor, I want to be able to see new product arrivals or updates on the homepage, so I can stay informed about the latest fitness equipment offerings.
-        2. As a Frequent User,
+        2. As a frequent visitor, I want to be able to quickly access my previously viewed products or categories, making it convenient to revisit items of interest.
-        3. As a Frequent User,
+        3. As a frequent visitor, I want to have the option to subscribe to a newsletter or email updates, allowing me to receive notifications about exclusive discounts, promotions, or upcoming product releases.

 * ### **Design**
     * **Colour Scheme**